Jonah 4 – God Deals with a Prophet’s Heart

 i.
 Jonah made three errors that angry people often make.
 Each of these things put Jonah in a worse place, not a better place.

 b.
-It is right for me to be angry, even to death!
-These are the last words of Jonah recording in this book, but thankfully they are not the last words of the book.
-God’s mercy and compassion still works with Jonah, teaching him and guiding him to God’s heart.
+It is right for me to be angry, even to death: These are the last words of Jonah recording in this book, but thankfully they are not the last words of the book.
+God’s mercy and compassion still worked with Jonah, teaching him and guiding him to God’s heart.

 c.
 And should I not pity Nineveh: How much more should God be concerned about the destruction of persons – those made in His image, even if they are Assyrians.
 God’s response to Jonah showed the prophet that he really didn’t know God as well as he thought he did.